Border control: Modern history

-One of the earliest systematic attempts of modern nation states to implement border controls to restrict entry of particular groups were policies adopted by Canada, Australia, and America to curtail immigration of Asians in white settler states in the late 19th and early 20th centuries.
-The first anti-East Asian policy implemented in this era was the Chinese Exclusion Act of 1882 in America, which was followed suit by the Chinese Immigration Act of 1885 in Canada, which imposed what came to be called the Chinese head tax.
-These policies were a sign of injustice and unfair treatment to the Chinese workers because the jobs they engaged in were mostly menial jobs.
+One of the earliest systematic attempts of modern nation-states to implement border controls to restrict the entry of particular groups was the policy adopted by Canada, Australia, and America to curtail the immigration of Asians in white settler states in the late 19th and early 20th centuries.
+The first anti-East Asian policy implemented in this era was the Chinese Exclusion Act of 1882 in America, which was followed by the Chinese Immigration Act of 1885 in Canada, which imposed what came to be called the Chinese head tax.
+These policies were a sign of injustice and unfair treatment to the Chinese workers because the jobs they engaged in were mostly menial.
 Similar policies were adopted in various British colonies in Australia over the latter half of the 19th century targeting Asian immigrants arriving as a result of the region's series of gold rushes as well as Kanakas (Pacific Islanders brought into Australia as indentured labourers) who alongside the Asians were perceived by trade unionists and White blue collar workers as a threat to the wages of White settlers.
 Following the establishment of the Commonwealth of Australia in 1901, these discriminatory border control measures quickly expanded into the White Australia Policy, while subsequent legislation in America (e.g. the Immigration Act of 1891, the Naturalisation Act of 1906, the Immigration Act of 1917, and the Immigration Act of 1924) resulted in an even stricter policy targeting immigrants from both Asia and parts of southern and eastern Europe.

 British Nationality (Overseas) or BN(O) passports sported a burgundy red cover, identical to that of the British Citizen passports, albeit without the words "European Union" text at the top part of the cover between 1990 and March 2020.

-Even following the adoption of measures such as the White Australia Policy and the Chinese Exclusion Act in English-speaking settler colonies, pervasive control of international borders remained a relatively rare phenomenon until the early 20th century, prior to which many states had open international borders either in practice or due to a lack of any legal restriction.
+Even following the adoption of measures such as the White Australia Policy and the Chinese Exclusion Act in English-speaking settler colonies, pervasive control of international borders remained a relatively rare phenomenon until the early 20th century, before which many states had open international borders either in practice or due to a lack of any legal restriction.
 John Maynard Keynes identified World War I in particular as the point when such controls became commonplace.